10 sites remain for new Mississippi River bridge; top 3 options to be decided in May

 Price tags for the 10 bridge proposals, revealed Monday, range by hundreds of millions of dollars.

-"The lowest [price] being $1.2 billion, which is the southern-most alternative, and the highest ranging at $1.9 billion," Kara Moree of Atlas Technical Consulting explained to capital area parish leaders.
+"The lowest [price] being $1.2 billion, which is the southernmost alternative, and the highest ranging at $1.9 billion," Kara Moree of Atlas Technical Consulting explained to capital area parish leaders.

 Last month, DOTD estimated connectors to a new bridge would cost roughly $800 million, pushing the entire project north of $2 billion.